ams813/ams813.github.io/_posts/2014-11-25-type-specimens.markdown

 Codepen iframe

-<p class="caption sans-s-bold">De Walpergen’s Pica feels even more refined with these additional glyphs in play, contrasting well with the heading’s grit.
+<p class="caption">De Walpergen’s Pica feels even more refined with these additional glyphs in play, contrasting well with the heading’s grit.
 However, the additional glyphs do add to the weight of the page.</p>

 ##Examine type at a variety of appropriate sizes